MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 ![Screenshot of the left pane with Linux Debug listed as one of the Configuration options.](media/linux-debug-configuration.png)

 The ASan options are under **General**.
-Enter the ASan runtime flags in the format "flag=value", separated by semicolons.
+Enter the ASan runtime flags in the format "flag=value", separated by spaces.
+The UI incorrectly suggests using semi-colons.
+Use spaces or colons, instead.

 ![Screenshot of the Enable Address Sanitizer option showing some Address Sanitizer run time flags.](media/cmake-settings-asan-options.png)